Fairfield Public School: 19th–20th century

 Parkes compared the lack of educational facilities of a quarter of a century prior with the system of government-funded education being finally constituted through Australia throughout the late 19th century, making it an extraordinary advantage over the children of former time periods or of those in other nations.
 Parkes also remarked to the students that they had a special privilege in attending this school, as they had their entire lives to gain from the teaching they received at that period.
 Mr Willis, the school's first headmaster, had his house within the school grounds (facing The Horsley Drive) in the late 1890s.
 In the late 1890s and early 1900s, the students were called to school each day to ring the solid iron school bell three times at 9am and again at 9:30 am.
 The school has organised sport picnics from as far back as the 1920s, with some events being notable enough to be reported in local newspapers like The Biz.

+In 1958, Fairfield Public School had an enrolment of approximately 1,350 pupils, down from 1,400 the previous year.
+The Biz described it as having once been the second-largest primary school in New South Wales, but reported that its enrolment had declined as new schools opened in the surrounding area.
+Around 15 per cent of its pupils were described at the time as "New Australians".
+Jack Settler was headmaster, with A. Weichmann serving as deputy headmaster.
 By 1958, Fairfield Public School was one of the largest primary school in New South Wales, though enrolments in that year decreased from 1400 to 1350 students (despite an increase of enrolments in schools of the surrounding areas).
 In the 1950s, approximately 15% of the students were recent immigrants to Australia.
 Since the 1960s, classrooms have oftentimes been renovated through government-funded painting, with blue being the school's emblematic colour.